 All regular full-time employees are entitled to vacation leave.
-Regular nine-month and ten-month employees are eligible for vacation leave on a prorated basis.
+Regular nine-month and 10-month employees are eligible for vacation leave on a prorated basis.
 Vacation is granted on a fiscal year basis each July 1.

-Vacation time begins to be earned during the first month of employment.
-No paid vacation time may be taken in the first three (3) months without permission of the immediate supervisor and the Department of Human Resources if extenuating circumstances occur.
-All vacation time must be taken during the fiscal year in which it is earned, provided the probationary period has been completed, or it will be forfeited.
-Vacation time may not be carried forward to, nor advanced from, the next year.
+Vacation time begins to be earned the first of the month following the employment date.
+No paid vacation time may be taken in the first three (3) months without permission of the immediate supervisor and the Office of Human Resources if extenuating circumstances occur.
+To support work/life balance, vacation time should be taken during the fiscal year in which it is earned, provided the probationary period has been completed, or it will be forfeited.
+Employees may carry over a maximum of five (5) unused vacation days into the next fiscal year.
+Carry-over days must be taken within the subsequent 12-month period.
+Access to the carry-over provision begins on July 1 following the date of hire.